Updating and upgrading Bareos

 Upgrading Bareos to a new major release

-In most cases, a Bareos major upgrade can be achieve by:
+In most cases, a Bareos major upgrade can be achieved by:

 Add new major repository (subscription only)